 All our meat and poultry is certified 'halal' and no pork is prepared or served on the premises.
 We also promote and encourage healthy eating, by including unlimited fruit and vegetables to each child with their meal.

 We offer our pupils a choice of a meat, fish or vegetable based main dish, with a pudding suitable for all.
-We also have 'No-Meat Mondays', where children can discover a range of tasty meals, which do not contain any meat at all!

 Free School Meals and Healthy Start